Presbycusis: Hearing Loss In SeniorsPublished On: May 22, 2019

 - Presbycusis is a form of sensorineural hearing loss.

-- Sensorineural hearing loss occurs when the cochlea and/or the auditory nerve is damaged to the point it is no longer able to accurately transmit electrical signals to the brain.
+- Sensorineural hearing impairment can happen if the auditory nerve and/or cochlea are damaged to the point where they are no longer able to accurately transmit electrical signals to the brain.

 - This type of hearing loss is almost always permanent as the hair cells in cochlea do not regenerate.